Eliette von Karajan: Life

-Provenance and early years
+Provence and early years

 Eliette Mouret was born in Mollans-sur-Ouvèze, where her parents, both teachers, owned a holiday home.
 She had one sibling, a sister who was twenty years her senior.
-While Morey was quite young, her father died.
+While Mouret was quite young, her father died.
 In a later interview she stated that her mother "was a teacher with a passion for playing the piano, but no time for me.
 I ended up with a 'foster mother'".
 Mouret attended a boarding school run by nuns and grew up in Nice.

 Karajan

-Karajan was discovered by Christian Dior when she was eighteen years old.
-Mouret became known for her long legs, modeling Dior's Haute couture creations in both photography and fashion shows in many of Europe's competing "fashion capitals".
-In the early 1950s, she first met Herbert von Karajan on a friend's yacht at St. Tropez.
+Mouret was discovered by Christian Dior when she was eighteen years old.
+Then, she became known for her long legs, modeling Dior's haute couture creations in photography and fashion shows in many of Europe's competing fashion capitals.
+In the early 1950s, she first met Herbert von Karajan on a friend's yacht at Saint-Tropez.
 She was reportedly seventeen at the time, though according to one biographer, "like many very beautiful women ... [she] was seventeen for an awfully long time".
 On this occasion, the smell of frying fish triggered her recurrent seasickness, and she had to be escorted ashore; Herbert von Karajan volunteered for the task.
-In 1955, they met up again in London, by which time she had become smitten with the maestro.
+In 1955, they met up again in London, by which time she had become obsessed with the maestro.
 During the early 1950s, she began to accompany him on visits to Ischia, where they would meet up with friends and fellow musicians including William Walton and his wife.
-Lady Walton's later recalled from those visits to the Bay of Naples Karajan and Mouret sharing a Vespa, with Mouret sitting side-saddle on the back as they scootered back and forth across the island.
-Hebert, still married to Anita von Karajan at the time, divorced her in 1958; he and Eliette Mouret then married at Megève on 6 October 1958.
+Lady Walton's later recalled from those visits to the Bay of Naples, Karajan and Mouret sharing a Vespa, with Mouret sitting side-saddle on the back as they scootered back and forth across the island.
+Herbert, still married to Anita von Karajan at the time, divorced her in 1958; he and Eliette Mouret then married at Megève on 6 October 1958.
 This marked the end of her career as a fashion model and the beginning of her life as a "jet-set wife" and, a few years later, mother.
-She was the third of Karajan's three wives, and they would remain married for thirty one years, until his death.
+She was the third of Karajan's three wives, and they would remain married for thirty-one years, until his death.

-The couple's elder daughter Isabel was born on 25 June 1960 in Vienna.
-Eliette would explain that the name "Isabel" was in honor of a favourite hotel in Ischia.
+The couple's elder daughter, Isabel, was born on 25 June 1960 in Vienna.
 Isabel Karajan has subsequently achieved notability as an actress.
-The Karajans' younger daughter Arabel was born at Samaden on 2 January 1964.
-Arabel was named as a tribute to Strauss opera Arabella.
-The designated "Godparents" of Isabel and Arabel Karajan were respectively the Vienna Philharmonic and Berlin Philharmonic orchestras.
+The Karajans' younger daughter Arabella was born at Samaden on 2 January 1964.
+The designated godparents of Isabel and Arabella Karajan were, respectively, the Vienna Philharmonic and Berlin Philharmonic orchestras.